tennis vs badminton

 Compared to tennis, badminton is much easier to pick up for a beginner.

-For example, two beginners playing badminton in the garden standing, say, 3 meters (10 feet) from each other with a badminton net in between can literally start playing immediately.
+For example, two beginners playing badminton in the garden standing, say, 3 meters (10 feet) from each other with a badminton net in between can start playing immediately.
 Simply by hitting up and at an angle at the shuttle for it to fly to the other person’s side of the court.

 A rally of 5-10 continuous shots back and forth for extreme beginners would not be too difficult to attain.
 Quickly beginners will achieve longer rallies as long as they aren’t putting too much pressure on each other.